forsyth/jsonpath/README.md

 # jsonpath
-Experimental Go implementation of JSONpath
+Developing Go implementation of JSONpath

 This is a Go implementation of lexing and parsing of JSONpath, with a conventional split between lexical analysis (tokenising) and parsing (building from the token stream an abstract representation of a path sequence,